2007/02/28

 It is beautiful, but it is just free verse!"

-So I asked a Japanese pine and she told me:
+So I asked the thousand years old Japanese pine

-"You know, we pines can only tell you the wisdom of pines !
+"You know, we Japanese pines can only tell you

 We are not learned enought to teach you the wisdom of writing poetry, especially not the secrets of writing haiku.